angular/angular-cli/.github/SAVED_REPLIES.md

 If the problem persists, please file a new issue and ensure you provide all of the required information when filling out the issue template.
 ```

-## Angular CLI: Issue Outside of Angular CLI (v1)
+## Angular CLI: Issue Outside of Angular CLI (v1.1)
 ```
 I'm sorry, but this issue is not caused by Angular CLI.
-Please contact the author(s) of project <PROJECT NAME> or file issue on their issue tracker.
+Please contact the author(s) of the <PROJECT NAME> project or file an issue on their issue tracker.
 ```